apache/hudi/rfc/rfc-77/rfc-77.md

 on `secondary-key` columns.
 The initial implementation will follow the same logic (and constraints) used by RLI based data skipping(like single column keys, rule-based index selection etc.).
 In the first step, we scan the SI partition (in MDT) and filter all entries that match the secondary keys specified in the query predicate.
 We collect all the record keys (after filtering).
-Subsequently, these record keys are used to look up the record location using RLI
+Subsequently, these record keys are used to look up the record location using RLI.

-### Merging of records (on the read-path)
+### Merging of secondary index records (on the read-path or during compaction)
 Record mergers are used in MOR tables by the readers to merge log files and base files.
 Similarity of the 'keys' in records is used to identify candidate records that need to be merged.
 The 'key' for RLI entry is the `record-key` and by definition it is unique.
 But, the keys for secondary index entries are the `secondary-keys` which can be non-unique.
 Hence, the merging of SI entries will make use of the  payload i.e `record-key` in the `secondary-key -> record-key` tuple to identify candidate records that need to be merged.
 It will also be guided by the tombstone record emitted during update or deletes.

-How this will be implemented is left out as an implementation-detail, but at a high level this will involve changes to `HoodieMetadataPayload`, `HoodieRecordPayload`, `HoodieAvroRecordMerger`, `HoodieMergedLogRecordScanner` among other interfaces/classes/APIs.
 An example is provided here on how the different log files are merged and how the merged log records are finally merged with the base file to obtain the merged records (of the MDT partition hosting SI).

 Consider the following table, `trips_table`.
 Note that this table is only used to illustrate the merging logic and not